-The ISO will not certify that an Scheduling Coordinator Applicant has become a Scheduling Coordinator until the Scheduling Coordinator Applicant has:
+The CAISO will not certify that a Scheduling Coordinator Applicant has become a Scheduling Coordinator until the Scheduling Coordinator Applicant has completed all of the following requirements:

-(a) provided the technical/operational information required to complete the ISO Application File Template, and to comply with ISO Tariff Section 10.3;
+(a) provided the technical/operational information required to complete the Scheduling Coordinator Application Form set forth in the applicable Business Practice Manual, and to comply with Section 10.3;

-(b) executed software licensing agreement for the software used in conducting business with the ISO in a form approved by the ISO, if applicable;
+(b) executed a network connectivity security agreement for access to the CAISO's software used in conducting business with the CAISO and compliance with the CAISO's system security requirements in a form approved by the CAISO, if applicable;

-(c) bought and installed any required software for functional interface in order to Validate, Estimate and Edit meter values (VEE).
+(c) obtained and installed any required software for functional interface for Validation, Estimation and Editing meter values (VEE), if applicable;

-CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION FERC ELECTRIC TARIFF THIRD REPLACEMENT VOLUME NO. I
+CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION FERC ELECTRIC TARIFF First Revised Sheet No. 16 THIRD REPLACEMENT VOLUME NO. I Superseding Original Sheet No. 16